Print

 Connecting to Amazon used to be an extremely complicated process that required setting up AWS Identity and Access Management (IAM) and authenticating via AWS Signature Version 4.
 Thankfully, starting October 2023, Amazon greatly simplified their API such that neither of the above are now required (info).
 However, their process is still a bit convoluted, and much of the documentation online (both on and off their website) is out of date.
 This guide will attempt to demystify the process and walk through how to connect and get Amazon Seller data in Sheets!

-The process described in this article is for building private applications for your own company only.
-I'm not aware of any way for 3rd party developers to be added to an existing seller's account, and believe this process must be carried out by the primary owner of the Amazon Seller account.
+The process described in this article is for building private applications for your own company.
+As far as I know, this process must be carried out by the primary owner of the Amazon Seller account.

 Contents